halyph/old-octopress-blog/source/_posts/2015-02-13-do-we-need-java-for-everything.markdown

 It can be run like this: `$ ./helloworld`

 ### So, how does java_launcher work?
 1. This launcher script works on Linux/MacOSX only.
-We should have additional **java_launcher.bat** script for Windows.
+We should have additional **java_launcher.bat** script for Windows (cygwin and msys are not native Windows solution).
 2. It supports two types of CLASSPATH lib folders
   - *default* **$SCRIPT_DIR/java_lib** located in the same folder where the actual Java script located
   - *custom* libs, they should be listed at the head **lib** section of the script (see sample above).
 The script uses AWK to extract jars from **lib** section